openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * Response type MUST be `vp_token`.
 * Response mode MUST be `direct_post.jwt`.
 The Verifier MUST return `redirect_uri` in response to the HTTP POST request from the Wallet, where the Wallet redirects the User to, as defined in Section 8.2 of [@!OIDF.OID4VP].
 Implementation considerations for the response mode `direct_post.jwt` are given in Section 14.3 of [@!OIDF.OID4VP].
 * Authorization Request MUST be sent using the `request_uri` parameter as defined in JWT-Secured Authorization Request (JAR) [@!RFC9101].
-* The Client Identifier Prefix as introduced in Section 5.10 of [@!OIDF.OID4VP] MUST be either `x509_san_dns` or `verifier_attestation`.
-The Wallet MUST support both.
-The Verifier MUST support at least one.
+* For Client Identifier Prefix as introduced in Section 5.10 of [@!OIDF.OID4VP], `x509_hash` MUST be supported by the Wallet and used by the Verifier.
-* To obtain the Issuer's public key for Verification, Verifiers MUST support Web-based key resolution, as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
-The JOSE header `kid` MUST be used to identify the respective key.
 * The DCQL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.

 # OpenID for Verifiable Presentations over W3C Digital Credentials API